 VI.
 QUORUM

 A majority of the voting membership shall constitute a quorum.
 If a quorum is not present, the Chair will adjourn the meeting and reschedule to a new day and hour.
-During the summer, or when the council is not in session, this council’s responsibilities fall to the AS Business Director, AS President, and AS Student Senate President to approve grants up to $19,999, in consultation with the Assistant Director for Business Services & Planning.
+During the summer, or when the council is not in session, this council’s responsibilities fall to the AS Business Director, AS President, and AS Student Senate President to approve grants, up to $19,999, in consultation with the Assistant Director for Business Services & Planning.

 VII.
 FUNDING

 It shall be the responsibility of this council to recommend the annual AS Operating Budget to the AS Executive Board and the AS Student Senate for submission to the S&A Fee Committee.
-The council will also review and make recommendations for funding AS Grants, and other AS Reserves as written in the AS Reserve policy.
+The council will also review and approve for funding AS Grants, and Large Event proposals.

 VIII.
 SUBCOMMITTEES